johnwcowan/r7rs-work/TimeAdvancedCowan.md

 The fold for any unaffected time is always 0.
 The idea behind the name is that the local time scale is folded up, as it were, replicating the same local times.

-The current timezone can be obtained from the `TZ` environment variable.
+The current timezone can generally be obtained from the `TZ` environment variable.
 Note that there is no concept in this SRFI of a date or time without a timezone; some timezone must be supplied whenever a date object is created.